 7. Standard Classroom Protocols.
 The Naval Academy is both a college and a military command.
 Each of these aspects of the institution imposes certain constraints and requires certain protocols.
 Midshipmen are expected to attend every class unless officially excused.
 Every class is expected to be taught by the assigned faculty member or an approved substitute.
 Midshipmen and faculty members are expected to be attired appropriately, afford one another normal courtesies, and treat each other with dignity and respect.
 At the start of every class, the midshipmen will come to attention and the section leader will report absences to the instructor.
 At the end of every class, the section leader, at the direction of the instructor, will again bring the section to attention and dismiss the section.
 The instructor may permit midshipmen to drink but not to eat during class.
 Midshipmen should make head calls prior to class to avoid the need to do so during class.
 Once class begins, midshipmen are expected to remain alert and engaged.

 8. Course Policy Statements.
 All instructors must distribute copies of their course policy statements to their students at the start of the semester.
 Course policy statements should be reissued when significant changes are made by the instructor.
-At a minimum, these should address course goals, grading policy and availability for extra instruction.
-The expectations for submitted work, including referencing/citing other resources so as to avoid plagiarism (see also Nimitz Library's guide on avoiding plagiarism), should be included in course policy statements and further discussed during class as needed.
-Additional items recommended for inclusion on course policy statements include statements explicitly addressing the expectations for professionalism, dignity and respect within and beyond the classroom.
 A copy of the course policy statement should be kept on file in the department office.
-See reference (d).
+See references (d) and (g).